 Feeding Our Neighbors

-Join UJA-Federation of New York and Catholic Charities in delivering one million meals to feed the hungry.
+Join UJA-Federation of New York and Catholic Charities of the Archdiocese of New York in delivering 1 million meals to feed the hungry.

 Let all who are hungry come and eat!
-In our Jewish community, we share the same values as our Catholic friends in the belief that "No hungry neighbor should be turned away."
-Our respective faith traditions inspire us with the mighty task of bringing dignity, healing and hope to all New Yorkers.
-And so we are joining forces with Catholic Charities of the Archdiocese of New York in a new interfaith initiative to tackle hunger across New York City and Westchester — Feeding Our Neighbors: An Interfaith Response.
+In our Jewish community, we share the same values as our Catholic friends in the belief that no hungry neighbor should be turned away.
+Our respective faiths' traditions inspire us with the mighty task of bringing dignity, healing, and hope to all New Yorkers.
+And so for the second year, we’re joining forces with Catholic Charities in an interfaith initiative to tackle hunger across New York City and Westchester — Feeding Our Neighbors: An Interfaith Response.

 The Challenge of Feeding the Hungry

 - More than 1.7 million people in New York City live in poverty.

 - One in five Jewish households in the New York area falls below the poverty line — that’s a 48 percent increase in poverty in just the past 10 years.

 - Fifteen percent of all Jewish households receive public assistance: that’s 294,000 individuals, including 99,000 children.

 During the next few months, UJA-Federation and Catholic Charities will be collecting and delivering food at several events across the New York area.
 All food will be donated to New Yorkers in need.